hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

 In the literatures, people usually put some alternative hypotheses aside `H0`.
 By reject `H0`, they conclude `H1` or `H2`, ...
 This is not always correct though.
 The short message that "lower p-value --> more significant" is a bit misleading.
 The precise version needs two more elaborations:

 - The alternative hypotheses need to be stated in a mutually exclusive and collectively exhaustive way, together with `H0`.
 Sometimes, people state the alternative not exactly the complement of `H0`.
-- Even if when `H0` is rejecrted, we can not draw the conclusion on your research question directly.
+- Even if when `H0` is rejected, we can not draw the conclusion on your research question directly.
 The rejection happens under the assumed model `M`.
 Under `M`, `X` is unlikely to happen due to chance.
 There must be something (some cause).
 However, this do not give us information on how likely `M` itself is correct.

 The short take-away is: Use hypothesis with caution.
 When in double, just do a full reporting on all relevant experiments, tests, results.
 Leave it to the readers to draw their own conclusions.